 Along with her musicological research and teaching, Tiffany is an award-winning documentary film producer, DJ, electronic musician, and the experimental film and music programmer for the Outfest Film Festival in Los Angeles.
-Her film productions have been screened worldwide in festivals, at art museums, in theaters, and have been released digitally.
-The films include Welcome to My Daydream (2018), Bight of the Twin (2016), The Glamour & The Squalor (2015), Exile Nation: The Plastic People (2014), Viva Cuba Libre: Rap Is War (2013), and The Mechanical Bride (2012).
+Her film productions have been screened world wide in festivals, at art museums, in theaters, and have been released digitally.
+The films include Bight of the Twin (2016), The Glamour & The Squalor (2015), The Cardboard Artist (2015), Exile Nation: The Plastic People (2014), Viva Cuba Libre: Rap Is War (2013), and The Mechanical Bride (2012).
 She is currently in production with two new films: Welcome to My Daydream (2020) and Revival: Confessions of the Queer and Unholy (2020).

 Tiffany devotes a large portion of her free time to attending live musical performances.
 She also enjoys spending time in nature photographing wildlife.